Naga, Camarines Sur: Geography

+It is surrounded on all sides by forests and by rich agricultural and fishing areas.
+Included in its territory is a portion of Mount Isarog, Barangay Panicuason, a declared protected area known as Mount Isarog Natural Park covering 10090.89 ha.

 Climate

 According to the Köppen climate classification system, Naga has a tropical savanna climate.

 The weather in the city from March to May is hot and dry, with temperatures ranging from 24 to 34 C. The typhoon season is from June to October, and the weather then is generally rainy.
 From November to February, the climate is cooler with temperatures ranging from 22 to 28 C. The average year-round humidity is 77%.